 Our Chapter's History

-Assistance League is a national all-volunteer nonprofit, nonpolitical, nonsectarian organization, with 120 chapters nationwide, that puts caring and commitment into action through community-based philanthropic programs.
+Assistance League is a national all-volunteer nonprofit, nonpolitical, nonsectarian organization, with 120 chapters nationwide, that is transforming lives and strengthening community through local philanthropic programs.
 It is qualified with the IRS as a 501(c)(3) organization.

 Assistance League was established in Los Angeles in the early 1900s.
 It was the first organization of its kind to recognize the potential of volunteers in helping those less fortunate achieve a better, more meaningful life.